 - A log of all door entry events

-Seeing the value in your proptech as a property manager, owner, or developer
+Seeing the value in your proptech

-No matter your role, it’s important that you and the rest of your team understand the value of the proptech you’re implementing.
+Whether you’re a property developer, owner, or manager, it’s important that you and the rest of your team understand the value of the proptech you’re implementing.

 Additionally, if the solution easily integrates with cloud-based access control systems, then property managers and landlords don’t have to update multiple databases when a resident moves in or out.
 Even better, they don’t have to go on-site just to update the tenant directory.